rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-linux.md

         sudo /usr/local/bin/driveclient --daemon

-    Example init/startup scripts are included in the tarball.
+    Example `init/startup` scripts are included in the tarball.

 ### Troubleshooting

-If you encounter issues during installation, use the tips in this section to troubleshoot.
+If you encounter issues after installation, use the tips in this section to troubleshoot.

 #### Connection error